3 Tips to Improve Mobile User Experience

+Keen to level up your mobile user experience?
+You’ve come to the right place.
 At Contentsquare, we’re committed to helping you build incredible mobile experiences for your customers through our mobile app analytics.

-The world turns mobile-first
+The world is going mobile-first

 Despite mobile making great strides in terms of traffic, the data on conversions suggests that smartphone customer experience (CX) is falling short of consumer demands.
 Clearly, consumers are keen on connecting with brands, products and services by using their phones, but something in the mobile experience is stopping them in their tracks.
+While desktop conversion actually increased +2.5%, mobile’s -4.2% drop carries far more influence on the overall conversion rate, since far more traffic is on mobile.

-In order for users to become immersed in your brand, the navigation on mobile must be optimized for it to be seamless and intuitive.
+For users to become immersed in your brand, the navigation on mobile must be optimized for it to be seamless and intuitive.
 As such, brands should aim for more meaningful visitor sessions — ones that can inspire conversions and nurture customer loyalty, future visits and possible conversions.

 Humans are visual beings.
 Much of how we consume information and entertainment involves the use of imagery.
 But images can pose considerable damage to mobile user experience.
 That’s why you need to heed best practices to avoid a bad mobile UX.